Syntax-Sculptor/isaac-modding-guidebook/Chapter 2 - Introduction to Lua/Section 5 - Arithmetic Operators.md

 Do not run these code snippets.

 1.)
-What does this print out?
+What does this print?

 ```lua
 print(10/5)